Feb. 27, 2017

 “The purpose of the task force was very clear: First, to identify the possible root causes of declining enrollment.
 Second, to assist in the development of possible solutions or recommendations in order to mitigate declining enrollment.”

 Ultimately, the task force determined that fears about school size and safety, negative or incorrect perceptions about programs, perceptions about school culture, and matters of race and poverty were the root causes for the District’s decline in enrollment.

 EUSD is responding by innovating and offering unique choices to parents and students.

 One example is Quantum Academy, which was designed from the ground up by two outstanding EUSD teachers.
 Quantum provides a 21st century, project-based learning opportunity for the community — but it’s only the beginning.
 Here are just a few of the other innovative highlights that can be found throughout EUSD:

 - Conway Elementary is engaged with a transformative initiative known as Expeditionary Learning that utilizes rigorous, hands-on, real-world curriculum.

 - Del Dios Middle School has been transformed into the Del Dios Academy of Arts and Sciences where students are exposed to the STEAM disciplines: science, technology, engineering, arts, and math.

 - Mission Middle School is providing more relevant hands-on experiences through project-based learning.

-- Our Bilingual programs have been redesigned into Dual Language programs where students in grades K–5 can become proficient in both English and Spanish.
+- EUSD bilingual programs have been redesigned into Dual Language programs where students in grades K-5 can become proficient in both English and Spanish.
 This program is currently being offered at Lincoln, Farr, Pioneer, and Glen View, and preliminary data suggests that participating students are outperforming their single language counterparts.

-Ultimately, the message at the State of the District was clear: You want the best for your child — and so do we.
+Ultimately, the message at the State of the District was clear: Parents want the best for their child — and so does EUSD.
 The state of our District is strong because of the many wonderful people and programs that are moving EUSD forward.